Buying and caring for a puppy

 If you are planning to breed from your dog we highly advise that you seek advice before doing so and get both parent animals thoroughly health checked.
 Consider the risk to your pet and the number of unwanted puppies that are euthanised every year in shelters.
 Breeding is a big commitment and will need you to do a lot of research and time, especially if things don’t go well!

-We generally recommend desexing at 16 weeks old as the body is mature enough to undergo the surgery with similar safety to that of an adult animal, however the reproductive organs are far less developed.
-This means a shorter surgery, a smaller incision and a faster recovery.
-It also minimises the risk that have a heat which increases their risk of breast cancer drastically.
+We generally recommend desexing from around 6 months of age in small breeds as the body is mature enough to undergo the surgery with similar safety to that of an adult animal.
+However, the reproductive organs are far less developed, which allows for a shorter operation, a smaller incision and a faster recovery.
+It also minimises the risk of having a heat which increases their risk of breast cancer drastically.
+Desexing can be performed from 16 weeks, however there is a benefit in allowing some skeletal development to occur.